Frequently Asked Questions by Parents

 Do you offer day camps or only boarding camps?

-We like our camps to be the same way because we’re firm believers that the shared experiences of the boarding life are irreplaceable and an essential part of the Rosey experience.
+We like our camps to be the same way because we’re firm believers that the shared experiences of the boarding life are an irreplaceable and essential part of the Rosey experience.

 Do you offer camps for children under 8 years old?

-In Rolle, 30km from Geneva city, Le Rosey’s main campus (for the boys) and the La Combe campus (for the girls) are situated within landscaped grounds covering 30 hectares.
-Le Classique in July and the Summer School in August take place in Rolle.
+In Rolle, 30km from Geneva city, Le Rosey’s main campus is situated within landscaped grounds covering 30 hectares.
+Camp “Le Classique” camps take place here in July and August.

-During our summer holidays, the Schönried campus in the picturesque Swiss region of Gstaad hosts summer camp participants in My Family camps in large Swiss chalets set in some of the most beautiful scenery in Switzerland.
+The Schönried campus in the picturesque region of Gstaad hosts summer camp participants during camp “My Mountain Adventure” and “My Family” in large Swiss chalets set in some of the most beautiful landscapes in Switzerland.

 REGISTRATION & PAYMENT